Blackwater coal mine

 The mine won the 2006 Mine of the Year award at the Australian Mining Prospect Awards.

 History

 The mine was established by the Utah Development Company in 1967.
 Mining operations at South Blackwater mine were incorporated into Blackwater coal mine in late 2000.
 In 2007, a new coal handling preparation allowed for a significant increase in production.

 In August 2022, BHP sought federal approval for a new mine, an extension of the Blackwater mine, but named Blackwater South, to run until 2112, 90 years hence.

+In October 2023 Whitehaven Coal has executed definitive sale agreements with BHP Group and Mitsubishi Development Pty Ltd (together, BMA) to acquire 100% of both the Daunia and Blackwater coal mines in Queensland, Australia, for an aggregate consideration of $3.2 billion.